grylpa/grylpagames/bucketmadness/docs/design.md

 still.

 Response times are handed to the shared session record as a whole distribution, not just a mean: `game.record_times()` in `main.gd::get_game_score()` stores spread, median, within-session slope and lapse count beside the mean.
 The spread is the point — it moves before the mean does.

+**Which RULE each item was against, alongside the 3x3.** `_evaluate_answer()` also calls `game.record_trial({rule, rule_name, right, hidden, ms})`.
+The two rules are drawn from a pool at random, so the grid says which KIND of mistake was made and the rule rows under it say ON WHICH RULES — neither answers the other's question.
+An item matching NEITHER rule belongs to no rule, so it is filed under "Matched neither" rather than credited to one of them.

+`RULE_NAMES` is this game's own short noun per key, for the same reason as sortingrobots': the rule labels are questions, and the name has to travel with the trial so the shared stats code stays ignorant of this game's vocabulary.

+`hidden` is recorded but nothing draws it yet — "accuracy before the rules are hidden, against after" is one panel away.